-- 103. Licences for educational establishments in respect of works included in broadcasts or cable programs. - 104.
+- 98. Reference to Supreme Court of expiring licence. - 99.
+Application for review of order as to licence. - 100.
+Effect of order of Supreme Court as to licence. - 101.
+General considerations: unreasonable discrimination. - 102.
+Licences for reprographic copying. - 103.
+Licences for educational establishments in respect of works included in broadcasts or cable programmes. - 104.
 Licences to reflect conditions imposed by promoters of events. - 105.
 Licences to payments in respect of underlying rights. - 106.
 Mention of the specific matters not to exclude other relevant considerations.